s-ifti/kinesis-analytics-sample-cars/Readme.md

 ### Deployment
+When deploying this app to AWS Kinesis Analytics as java app, you will need to use an IAM role with permissions to write to cloudwatch metrics, the app writes avg speed of car seen within last 30 seconds to a cloudwatch metric.
+(Metric is written within namespace KDA/MyFlink/Events).

 This sample uses parallelism of 4, either reduce that in code or use following configuration when creating Kinesis Analytics app "ParallelismConfiguration":